BlackbirdDigital/wp-theme-scaffold/README.md

 The `src` folder houses all files meant to be compiled into another form or otherwise put through a build process to end up in the `dist` folder.
 These are generally client-side files like JavaScript and CSS.

 #### Scripts: /src/scripts

+All JS files in the root of `/src/scripts` are considered entrypoints and will be compiled and placed in the `/dist/js` folder.
+The workflow utilizes the WebPack configuration from [wp-scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/), so you can write ESNext and also import CSS/Sass to be compiled as well.

 #### Styles: /src/styles